- This course is for those who enjoy the challenges of mathematics and want an A level which is highly thought of by both employers and universities.

 - You are expected to use technology such as graphical calculators, graphing software and spreadsheets.
 All your examinations will be taken at the end of the two year course.

 - Mathematics at this level is very dependent upon good algebraic skills and students enrolling on these courses will be expected to do some preparation exercises during the summer.
 These exercises are available to download on this page.
-Entry to the course is subject to the successful completion of an initial skills test based on this preparation work.
+For students who got a 6 at GCSE, entry to the course is subject to the successful completion of an initial skills test based on this preparation work.
 This test will take place on enrolment day and students should come prepared.

 |Exam Board||Level||Qualification||Assessment Method|